HomeDev guideRecipesAPI ReferenceGraphQL

 Get searchable field values in content types

-The GraphQL querying service lets you get searchable field values (includes its nested field values) in one field _fulltext with array string type on only the top level directly under items.
+The GraphQL querying service lets you get searchable field values (including its nested field values) in one field _fulltext with array string type on only the top level directly under items.
 All content types are supported.

 Example: